ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 x['store']['book'][0]['title']
 ~~~~

-with the variable x holding the argument.
+with the variable x holding the query argument.

 The JSONPath language was designed to: